jet-sony/Nota/DiffusionRL.md

 **Why does this matter?**

-- Because you're not constrained by arbitrary distributions.
+- Because you're not constrained by distributions that limit representation power:
+  - VAE, VQVAE
+- Autoregressive in manifold space, not output space.